WorldCoverBC/Docker/s2-pp-maja/src/main/docker/README.md

 # Create the Docker image

+Follow the instructions in

+    MAJA-3.3.5.md

+to download MAJA and the instructions in

+    map/S2A_OPER_GIP_TILPAR_MPC__20151209T095117_V20150622T000000_21000101T000000_B00.md

-Create the custom Docker image by typing
+to download the Sentinel-2 tiling grid KML file.
+Then create the custom Docker image by typing

     docker build -t bc/worldcover-maja-s2-pp:0.2 . | tee build.log